netswig/blog.netswig.dev/docs/posts/example-post.md

 # Example Post

-This is my first post using MKDocs Material, so I very much still learning.
+This is my first post using MKDocs Material.
 <!-- more -->

-I hope this blog will become a hub and record for all my learning and knowledge.
+This is some more text.